Rangers power past Hurricanes 4-1 in Game 4 to even series - NewsBreak

 There was more pushing and shoving between players in the closing seconds of the game, with the Rangers' Ryan Reaves and Carolina's Max Domi being separated by officials as they exchanged words.

+Shesterkin made a sprawling save on a shot by Teravainen that deflected off the skate of Rangers defenseman K'Andre Miller about two minutes into the second period, preserving New York's 2-0 lead.

-Trailing 2-0, Carolina got its first power play midway through the second period, but couldn't convert.
+Carolina got its first power play midway through the second period, but couldn't convert.
 About a minute into the Hurricanes' advantage, the Rangers had a 2-on-1, short-handed chance but Raanta made a sprawling save on Zibanejad.
+Forty seconds later, Martin Necas fired a shot that got past Shesterkin but hit off a goalpost to keep Carolina off the scoreboard.

-The Rangers pushed their lead to 3-0 with 3:12 left in the middle period as Lindgren fired a shot that Raanta stopped.
-However, as the puck trickled through his pads, Zibanejad swooped in behind him and knocked it in for his fifth of the playoffs.
+The Rangers pushed their lead to 3-0 with 3:12 left in the middle period as Zibanejad brought the puck up the ice on a rush, and dropped it off for Lindgren.
+The defenseman fired a shot that Raanta stopped, but as the puck trickled through his pads, Zibanejad swooped in behind him and knocked it in for his fifth of the playoffs.

 The Rangers were unhappy with a fight that broke out at the end of Game 3 on Sunday between Lindgren and Domi.
 New York coach Gerard Gallant was also seen yelling at Hurricanes defenseman Tony DeAngelo.

-Vatrano took advantage as he fired a one-timer off a pass from Copp past Raanta with 6:29 left.
+The Rangers took advantage of the ensuing power play as Vatrano got a pass from Copp in the right circle and fired a one-timer past Raanta with 6:29 left.
 It was his third of the playoffs.

 Fox made it 2-0 just 2:11 later as he deflected a shot by Lindgren from the top of the left circle past Raanta.